+181

-POSITION: House Officer DEPARTMENT: Older Adults Service PLACE OF WORK: Waitakere Hospital RESPONSIBLE TO: Assigned Consultant, Clinical Director and Operations Manager of the Older Adults Service.
+POSITION: House Officer

+DEPARTMENT: Older Adults Service

+PLACE OF WORK: North Shore Hospital

+RESPONSIBLE TO: Assigned Consultant, Clinical Director and Operations Manager of the Older Adults Service.

 FUNCTIONAL RELATIONSHIPS: Consultants and Registrars in the Older Adults service and other members of the multidisciplinary team.
 Patients and family/whanau.

-PRIMARY OBJECTIVE: To facilitate the care of patients under the care of Older Adults Service.
-RUN RECOGNITION: This clinical attachment is accredited by the New Zealand Medical Council for Prevocational Training RUN PERIOD: 13 weeks
+PRIMARY OBJECTIVE: To facilitate the management of patients under the care of the Older Adults Service.

+RUN RECOGNITION: This clinical attachment is accredited by the New Zealand Medical Council for Prevocational Training.

+RUN PERIOD: 13 weeks